 Topics Presented in Speeches: Behavioral finance, value investing, portfolio theory, asset allocation

 Biography: Wesley R. Gray, Ph.D., is the founder and executive managing member of Alpha Architect.
 He is also an assistant professor of finance at Drexel University’s LeBow College of Business.
+He also manages the exchange-traded funds ValueShares U.S. Quantitative Value (QVAL) and ValueShares International Quantitative Value (IVAL), which are based on the FS-Score.
 Gray’s work has been highlighted on CNN, NPR, Motley Fool, WSJ Market Watch, CFA Institute, Institutional Investor and CBS News.